dunxen/dunxen.dev/src/index.md

 ### Umbani Wallet

-I'm building [Umbani](https://umbani.app), a new Bitcoin/LN wallet focusing on 🇿🇦 for iOS and Android, along with the UmbaniSDK for Flutter which will make use of:
+I'm building [Umbani](https://umbani.app), a new cross-platform Bitcoin/LN wallet focusing on 🇿🇦 using Tauri, which will make use of:
 - [BDK](https://bitcoindevkit.org) for Bitcoin wallet features
 - [LDK](https://lightningdevkit.org) for Lightning Network features
 - [Nakamoto](https://github.com/cloudhead/nakamoto) as an SPV node